Santa Fe, New Mexico’s Weekend Travel Guide

 Gerald Peters Gallery

-With an 8,500 square foot gallery that includes a sculpture garden, extensive research library, and bookstore, the Gerald Peters Gallery is well worth an extended visit.
+With an 8,500-square-foot gallery that includes a sculpture garden, extensive research library, and bookstore, the Gerald Peters Gallery is well worth an extended visit.
 You’ll find a wide selection of art genres at the gallery, which is world-renowned for its nineteenth and twentieth-century American art.

 LewAllen Galleries

-Paintings and sculpture are accompanied by an equally impressive collection of art glass in the LewAllen Galleries.
+Paintings and sculptures are accompanied by an equally impressive collection of art glass in the LewAllen Galleries.
 The Contemporary Division offers a range of media from the many schools of contemporary art.
 The secondary market benefits from the fine selection of American and European modernist works in the Modern Division.

 Nedra Matteucci Galleries